-Chart 2 also shows that the unfavorable investment experience was offset to some extent by favorable non-investment experience and proceeds from Pension Obligation Bonds.9 The non-investment experience included smaller salary increases received by active members and changes in compensation earnable and cashout amounts.
+Chart 2 also shows that the unfavorable investment experience was offset to some extent by favorable non-investment experience and proceeds from Pension Obligation Bonds.
+The non-investment experience included smaller salary increases received by active members and changes in compensation earnable and cashout amounts.
 The non-investment experience also included the scheduled delay in implementing the contribution rates determined in the annual valuation.

-Finally, Chart 2 shows some "negative amortization" prior to 2012 due to the higher investment return and payroll growth assumptions used in these years.
+Finally, Chart 2 shows some "negative amortization" prior to 2012 due to SCERA's previous amortization policy combined with the higher investment return and payroll growth assumptions used in those years.
 Current assumptions and amortization policy generally will not entail negative amortization in the future.